fieldtrip/website/tutorial/mouse_eeg.md

 - visualize source reconstruction
 - look up source reconstruction results in atlas

-## Background on the dataset

-The purpose of the study in which the data that is demonstrated here is to use EEG with Optogenetic Stimulation (opto-EEG) for studying sensorymotor integration.

-Sensorimotor integration is a neurological process dealing with somatosensation inputs into motor outputs in an effective way.
-Numerous studies have shown the direct signal pathways within somatosensor-motor circuits, however little is known how the tactile sensations with different stimulation frequency are processed from somatosensory to motor cortex in order to react appropriately to different types of stimulation.
-In present study, we mimicked the peripheral sensation by direct stimulation of S1, S2, M1 and sensory thalamus using optogenetic method and concurrently recorded the frequency dependent responses (1, 10, 20, 30, 40 and 50 Hz) with a depth electrode in the region of the optode (i.e. S1, S2, M1 and thalamus), and recording the EEG using the surface micro electrode array.

-### Subject and Experiment

-In the study applied here, we used the transgenic mice (Thy1-ChR2-EYFP, B6 mice, 12 weeks; body weight 27 g, male[http://jaxmice.jax.org/strain/007615.html](http://jaxmice.jax.org/strain/007615.html)).
-For implantation of electrodes on the skull and sensory thalamus (VPM; 1.82 mm posterior, 1.5 mm lateral and 3.7 mm ventral to bregma), mice were anesthetized (ketamine/xylazine cocktail, 120 and 6 mg/kg, respectively) and then positioned in a stereotaxic apparatus.
-Location of electrode placement is going to describe in section ?.
-We allocated two electrodes in the most anterior region as reference and ground electrodes.
-The brain signals are recorded by both high-density electrode array (EEG-38 channels + ground and reference-2 channels) and local field potential (single channel).
-The EEGs were acquired with an analog amplifier (Synamp, Neuroscan, USA) with a sampling frequency of 2000 Hz.

-### Optogenetic Stimulation

-For optogenetic stimulation, we used a semiconductor laser (USA & BCL-040-445; 445 nm wavelength and 40 mW/mm2 maximum output power; CrystaLaser LLC., Reno, NV, USA) that was gated using a pulse generator (575 digital delay, Berkeley Nucleonics Corp., Berkeley, CA, USA).
-Blue light from the laser was guided to the brain using an optic fiber with clad/core diameters of 125 mm and 3.4 mm, respectively (P1-405A-FC-5; Thorlabs Inc., Newton, NJ, USA).
-The light intensity from the tip of optical fiber was approximately 2 mW/mm2 measured by integrating sphere coupled to spectrometer (BLUE-Wave-VIS2/IC2/IRRAD-CAL, Stellar-Net Inc., Tampa, FL, USA).
-Various pulse trains with a 20 ms pulse width were delivered in four different cortical regions (somatosensory cortices, primary motor cortex, and sensory thalamus marked as S1, S2, M1, and VPM in below figure, respectively).

-{% include image src="/assets/img/tutorial/mouse_eeg/figure1.jpg" width="500" %}

 ## Preprocessing

-### define trials
+### Define trials

-Using the FieldTrip function **[ft_definetrial](/reference/ft_definetrial)** you can define the pieces of data that will be read in for preprocessing.
-Trials are defined by their begin and end sample in the data file and each trial has an offset that defines where the relative t=0 point (usually the point of the optogenetic stimulus-trigger) is for that trial.
+Using **[ft_definetrial](/reference/ft_definetrial)** and **[ft_preprocessing](/reference/ft_preprocessing)** we define, read and preprocess the data segmentsof interest.
+Trials are specified by their begin and end sample in the data file and each trial has an offset that defines where the relative t=0 point (usually the point of the optogenetic stimulus-trigger) is for that trial.
-The **[ft_definetrial](/reference/ft_definetrial)** and **[ft_preprocessing](/reference/ft_preprocessing)** functions require the original EEG dataset acquiring from Synamp system.

-Actually, example dataset has not digital trigger information.
-To mark stimulation timing in the file, they use analog input (41th channel) as trigger information.
-Since FieldTrip can offer to support customized function by using cfg.trialfun, this tutorial shows how to make trial-based dataset.
-This results in a cfg.trl = 'mousetrialfun' in which the beginning, the trigger offset and the end of each trial relative to the beginning of the raw data is defined.
+The dataset used here does not include conventional digital trigger information.
+To record the timing of stimulation, an analog input channel 'HL1' was used to record TTL triggers.
+We use a customized function and the `cfg.trialfun='mousetrialfun'` option to define the segments.
+The trial function results in a `cfg.trl` Nx3 array that ccontains the begin- and endsample, and the trigger offset of each trial relative to the beginning of the raw data on disk.

     function trl = mousetrialfun(cfg)